mganesh24/k8s_lab/pods/solutions/healthy-pods-solutions.md

 ### 1. Imperative or declarative?

 **Declarative.** You wrote a YAML file describing the desired state and applied it with `kubectl apply -f`.
-Imperative would be `kubectl run alpha --image=nginx` — no file, no source of truth.
+Imperative would be `kubectl run alpha --image=nginx`

 ### 2. Which node is the pod running on?